-Table 5.2: Additional climate actions making the Vision 2030 scenario greener and more resilient
+Table 5.2 Additional climate actions making the Vision 2030 scenario greener and more resilient

-Area of Action Vision 2030 Scenario ASP scenario Additional or replacement climate actions making the ASP scenario more resilient and greener Rationale/Benefit of additional or replacement action Greening the mining industry ZESA as the off-taker for IPPs Leverage the financial viability of private sector mining concessions to drive investment in RE Competitive advantage in key export markets adopting ESG and CBAM policies Development of Batoka and Devils Gorge hydroelectricity plants with focus on supplying electricity from own- sources Expand investment in RE and battery storage from 1% to 45% to reduce reliance on large hydro in the energy mix.
+Vision 2030 Scenario ASP Additional or replacement Rationale/Benefit of scenario climate actions making the additional or replacement ASP scenario more action Area of Action resilient and greener

+Greening the mining industry ZESA as the off-taker for IPPs Leverage the financial viability of private sector mining concessions to drive investment in RE Competitive advantage in key export markets adopting ESG and CBAM policies Development of Batoka and Devils Gorge hydroelectricity plants with focus on supplying electricity from own- sources Expand investment in RE and battery storage from 1% to 45% to reduce reliance on large hydro in the energy mix.
 Strengthen domestic grid and electric interconnections to allow for increased renewable based imports (bilateral and SAPP) Hydropower output in the Zambezi is exposed climate change.
 Under the driest scenarios there is a 58 percent reduction in output.
-Rapidly meet increasing demand from mining and increase the country's resilience to drought Assessment of railways infrastructure and rolling stock PPPs to rehabilitate and electrify key rail corridors to facilitate transport of mining and other freight Shift some of the financial burden to the private sector and reduce carbon footprint through modal shift Resilient agriculture, landscape restoration, food and water security Development and rehabilitation of smallholder irrigation through the National Accelerated Irrigation Program and through the Commercial Irrigation Facility Complement with investment in agricultural knowledge innovation systems and expanding financial services to accelerate mechanization and precision agriculture Realize full potential of available water resources, and land reforms for import substitution and developing export markets in drying parts of the world Limited investment in sustainable forestry management and land restoration At-scale land restoration to restore degraded natural habitats, riparian buffers and enhance nature-based tourism Ecosystems services worth US\$ 400 million a year and mitigation benefits of 11 million tCo 2 e per year.
-Draw down climate finance and carbon markets worth at least \$ 50m/yr growing human distribution of grain (US\$ 281 m). o Allowances for labor constrained and food poor households, program being scaled up from 23 to 33 Districts (US\$ 121m).
-Monthly upkeep Reform existing fragmented system of social protection and replace with a national safety net program based on expanded HSCT that is shock-responsive and builds recipient resilience though climate-smart public works Adaptive national safety net that can channel GoZ and donor resources efficiently while also having positive climate adaptation and mitigation impacts

-Area of Action Vision 2030 Scenario ASP scenario Additional or replacement climate actions making the ASP scenario more resilient and greener Rationale/Benefit of additional or replacement action Universal access to basic services: WSS, health and education Climate-proofing of WSS systems and strengthening of health systems to address the other climate related health issues impacting labor supply and labor heat stress.
-Enhance supply of STEM skills for key growth sectors such as mining and agriculture Supports social mobility and societal ability to adapt to climate change
+Rapidly meet increasing demand from mining and increase the country's resilience to drought Assessment of railways infrastructure and rolling stock PPPs to rehabilitate and electrify key rail corridors to facilitate transport of mining and other freight Shift some of the financial burden to the private sector and reduce carbon footprint through modal shift Resilient agriculture, landscape restoration, food and water security Development and rehabilitation of smallholder irrigation through the National Accelerated Irrigation Program and through the Commercial Irrigation Facility Complement with investment in agricultural knowledge innovation systems and expanding financial services to accelerate mechanization and precision agriculture Realize full potential of available water resources, and land reforms for import substitution and developing export markets in drying parts of the world Limited investment in sustainable forestry management and land restoration At-scale land restoration to restore degraded natural habitats, riparian buffers and enhance nature-based tourism.
+Ecosystems services worth US\$400 million a year and mitigation benefits of 11 million tCo2e per year.
+Draw down climate finance and carbon markets worth at least \$50m/yr Protecting and growing human capital Purchase, transportation and distribution of grain (US\$ 281 m).
+Allowances for labor constrained and food poor households, program being scaled up from 23 to 33 Districts (US\$ 121m).
+Monthly upkeep allowances for vulnerable individuals and household (US\$ 85m) Reform existing fragmented system of social protection and replace with a national safety net program based on expanded HSCT that is shock-responsive and builds recipient resilience though climate-smart public works Adaptive national safety net that can channel GoZ and donor resources efficiently while also having positive climate adaptation and mitigation impacts Universal access to basic services: WSS, health and education.
+Climate-proofing of WSS systems and strengthening of health systems to address the other climate related health issues impacting labor supply and labor heat stress.
+Enhance supply of STEM skills for key growth sectors such as mining and agriculture Supports social mobility and societal ability to adapt to climate change 5.3.

-5.3.
 Conclusion and Looking Ahead

-Though the opportunity for pursuing climate action under the BAU scenario is highly constrained, implementing the 'no-regrets' measures dampens climate impacts and could help the country to transition to the ASP growth path.
-The 'no-regrets' measures identified by this report are based on the state enabling climate-smart investments by individuals and the private sector, with only very modest public sector investments.
-The catalytic public finance needed to enable these measures should be prioritized by the GoZ and its development partners, along with increasing the country's capacity to tap into climate funds and voluntary carbon markets.
+Though the opportunity for pursuing climate action under the BAU scenario is highly constrained, implementing the 'no-regrets' measures dampen climate impacts and could help the country to transition to the ASP growth path.
+The 'no-regrets' identified by this report measures are based on the state enabling climate-smart investments by individuals and the private sector, with only very modest public sector investments.
+The catalytic public finance needed to enable these measures should be prioritized by the GoZ, along with prevailing modest levels of support from development partners, increasing the capacity to tap into climate funds and drawing down voluntary carbon finance.